awsdocs/aws-php-developers-guide/doc_source/sqs-examples-send-receive-messages.md

-# Sending and Receiving Messages in Amazon SQS with AWS SDK for PHP Version 3<a name="sqs-examples-send-receive-messages"></a>
+# Sending and receiving messages in Amazon SQS with AWS SDK for PHP Version 3<a name="sqs-examples-send-receive-messages"></a>

 To learn about Amazon SQS messages, see [Sending a Message to an SQS Queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-send-message.html) and [Receiving and Deleting a Message from an SQS Queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-receive-delete-message.html.html) in the Service Quotas User Guide\.